UnitCircle8905/BSE-Portfolio---Derek/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## Summary
+This milestone was mainly getting the color masking to work.
+For the robot to actually detect the ball, it needs a camera, and with a camera it needs to be able to detect a certain color, in this case red.
+I will do this by using OpenCV masking, which in essence replaces all pixels other than the color detected with black, and pixels with the color detcted red.
+Then, a contour function creates contours around each blob of red detected in the image, turning them into individual objects.
+Afterwards, a largest contour foreloop automatically cycles out any smaller contours and only leaves the largest contour on the screen, and then draws a box around it to show its location and approximate center (thus an approximate direction to move in).
+Finally, the box is re-applied onto the original image frame.
+All this is done live and continuously via a while(true) loop, so that the video will automatically update itself each time.

 ## New Components Used
 - Raspberry Pi Camera Module